lego/safe-machine/README.md

 # > %Animal{state: :dog, name: "Alfred"}

-#
-# What about if we throw during a transition? (note the use of pattern matching)
+# What about if you throw during a transition?
+Note the use of pattern matching.
 defmodule Animal do
   deftransition(%Animal{state: :puppy, age: 0} = animal, to: :dog) do
     throw :this_puppy_isnt_old_enough